Our Top Picks

 Bring a hint of texture to your outdoor space with a bright coat of color and texture that will go with anything you have on deck.
 From tiny feet traipsing over the boards to tons of furniture and grilling equipment meant to be moved around, this non-stick and inexpensive deck paint will give you a unique finish that definitely holds up over time.

-Reviewers love that it has a fast drying time to get the deck ready quickly for big events that will have a lot of foot traffic.
-The RTG Deck, Porch, Patio Anti-Slip Paint is a one-coat wonder that comes in a variety of neutral colors that will make the deck stand out against a lush, vibrant landscape.Continue to 9 of 10 below.
+Reviewers love that it has a fast drying time so you're back to business as usual in no time.
+The RTG Deck, Porch, Patio Anti-Slip Paint is a one-coat wonder that comes in a variety of neutral colors that will make the deck stand out against a lush, vibrant landscape.

 Best Primer: Benjamin Moore Fresh Start Exterior Wood Primer

-When the wood looks like it needs more TLC than you are capable of, a primer can fix all the dings, dents and splintered banisters that make you cringe.
+When wood looks like it needs more TLC than you are capable of, a primer can fix all the dings, dents, and splintered banisters that make you cringe.
 Lay down a coat of Benjamin Moore Fresh Start Exterior Wood Primer to create a smooth surface before you paint over it with a heavier deck paint.
 You should only need one coat of this creamy white primer to cover any flaws in your wood.
-It's quick drying and has low odor due to the low VOC.
+It's quick drying and has a low odor due to the low VOC.